talentdmrripley/tmr21/content/posts/april_hot_things.md

 comments: true
 description: "5 things I found 'hot' in the month of April 2021"
 author: Chris Ripley
-categories: ["monthly hot list","april hot","lists"]
-tags: ["lists", "random","star trek","soccer"]
 featured_image: images/stld.jpeg
+layout: post
 summary: "So April 2021 has almost come to a close but here are the things asking for a fair bit of my attention this month.
 In no particular order."
-layout: post
+keywords: ["monthly hot list","april hot","lists"]
+tags: ["lists", "random","star trek","soccer"]
 ---

 So April 2021 has almost come to a close but here are the things asking for a fair bit of my attention this month.
 In no particular order: